The 2025 Guide to Solar Home Batteries

 How much does a solar battery system cost?

-Battery storage is measured in kilowatt-hours (kWh) and typically costs from $750 to $1000 per kWh, plus installation and inverter costs.
-Therefore, a moderately sized 6kWh battery will cost around $ 5,000, plus the cost of a compatible hybrid battery inverter and installation.
+Battery storage is measured in kilowatt-hours (kWh) and typically costs from $550 to $900 per kWh, plus installation and inverter costs (excluding any rebates).
+Therefore, a moderately sized 6kWh battery will cost around $ 4,000, plus the cost of a compatible hybrid battery inverter and installation.
 Solar panels, on the other hand, are relatively cheap, with an average size of 8kW solar array (roughly 18 panels) costing around $6000 to $8000 when installed in Australia.
 Note that the cost of solar power in the USA is more than double this figure.
 Off-grid solar systems are also much more expensive due to the large battery systems and powerful off-grid inverters required.

 Four common solar battery system prices in Australia *